opitzconsulting/jquery-mobile-angular-adapter/README.md

 -------------

 Integration between jquery mobile and angular.js.
 Needed as jquery mobile enhances the pages with new elements and styles and so does angular.

-Ensures that angular enhances a page right after jquery mobile has finished enhancing the page.
-By this, all elements have the correct styles, and angular can take them and modify them (e.g. copy rows for lists, ...).
-This ordering is also needed as jquery mobile only enhances pages when they are navigated to, and not all at once (as angular does in autoinit mode).
+Another reason is that jquery mobile only enhances pages when they are navigated to, and not all at once, as angular does in autoinit mode.

-Furthermore automatically refreshs the jquery mobile widgets when the corresponding values in angular change.
+Automatically refreshs the jquery mobile widgets when the corresponding values in angular change.
 E.g. the select tag is enhanced by jquery mobile, and if someone changes it's value programmatically, the refresh-function needs to be called.
+This also applies to the `disabled` attribute.
 The integration between jquery mobile and angular watches for such changes in the model and automatically calls the refresh function.